-China’s aspirations of becoming the sole global superpower presents a pragmatic, and to some Washington elites, blasphemous opportunity: pass them the buck.
-Since the beginning of the century, America has crumbled at home while foreign misadventure cost thousands of her sons and daughters, squandered trillions of dollars, and ceded face in front of allies and enemies.
+China’s aspirations of becoming the sole global superpower present a pragmatic, and to some Washington elites, blasphemous opportunity: pass them the buck.
+Since the beginning of the century, America has crumbled at home while foreign misadventures cost thousands of her sons and daughters, squandered trillions of dollars, and ceded face in front of allies and enemies.

 If China wants first place in those categories, let them have it.

 This is not to say we stop competing with China and rollover.
 Strategically decide where to compete and, more importantly, use common sense.